ghost160111/ghost160111/README.md

 ## Hi there 👋

-I'm a frontend developer who loves building tools and solving real-world problems.
+I'm a frontend developer who is passionate building tools and solving real-world problems.

 🔭 I’m currently working at Digital Development Department MCHJ under Municipality of Tashkent city.